yukihirop/ultraman/example/check/README.md

 # Ultraman check example

-`ultraman` checks if one or more processes are defined in the Procfile.
+`ultraman check` checks if one or more processes are defined in the Procfile.
 It does not check the contents of the process.

 |short|long|default|description|